 ACL Training offers a unique style of distance learning.
 The CLPQ course will begin with a face-to-face induction enabling you to meet with both your peers and tutors.
 The qualification uses a customised online learning platform to enable easy access to learning materials, tutor interaction and administrative support.
 Central to the course design is the recognition that many trainees will be in full-time employment juggling both study and work in a high pressured environment.

 The materials have been devised to ensure you are able to study on your own, either at home or wherever suits you – reading, watching or listening to the material supplied, undertaking activities and assignments with regular

 weekly support from your tutor.
-You will also get the opportunity to interact with other students through the online learning environment and forums.
+You will also get the opportunity to interact with other students through the online learning environment.

 How you will be assessed